 - Single fold

 - Triple fold

-The coat of the Scottish Fold is short and dense.
-All coat colours are accepted.
+The coat of the Scottish Fold is short and dense, all colours and patterns are accepted.

-The Scottish Fold calm, well-adjusted, intelligent and affectionate breed of cat who get on with everyone.
+The Scottish Fold calm, well-adjusted, intelligent and affectionate breed of cat who gets on with everyone.
 Although they are affectionate, they are not clingy or in your face like some other breeds.

 If you are out of the house for long periods, consider adopting two cats to keep each other company.